MikeSWang/Triumvirate/docs/source/installation.rst

 Both the Python package and the C++ library/program can be set up in development mode with `make`.
-As in `C++ library & program`_ above, first ``git clone`` this repository and ``git checkout`` the branch/release you would like to edit
+As in `C++ library & program`_ above, first ``git clone`` this repository and ``git checkout`` the branch/release you would like to edit:

 .. code:: console

     $ git clone git@github.com:MikeSWang/Triumvirate.git --branch <branch-or-release>
     $ cd Triumvirate

-then at the repository directory root run
+Then at the repository directory root run

 .. code:: console